Recovering from total knee replacement surgery can be challenging, especially without the help of friends and family members.

-- pillows for elevation of the lower leg
+- pillows for elevating the lower leg

 - ice packs for the knee

-- walker or crutches
+- a walker or crutches

-- sensible sleepwear
+- comfortable sleepwear

-- bandages for dressing changes
+- bandages for changing dressings

-- lights or lamps that can easily be controlled
+- lights or lamps with easy controls

 Try to establish a routine where you dispense medications and do wound checks at the same times each day.